lucianolasala/Wild_boar_ENM/Occurrence_data_model_calibration.md

-#### Data random allocation to training and testing sets used for model calibration and validation, respectively, is described.
+#### Following we randomly allocate occurrence data to training and testing sets used for model calibration and validation, respectively.

-#### Loading the package

 ``` r
 rm(list=ls(all=TRUE))